-God drove Adam and Eve out of the garden and set cherubim to guard access to the tree of life (Genesis 3:24).
+After Adam and Eve sinned, God drove them out of the garden and set cherubim to guard access to the tree of life (Genesis 3:24).
 The only way anyone could have access to the spiritual knowledge of life would be if God would choose to grant them access to the Spirit that could lead them into all truth.

 The rest of humanity would not have access to this knowledge during this age, which is under the sway of the wicked one (1 John 5:19).
 So, as Paul wrote, this spiritual knowledge was “kept secret since the world began” (Romans 16:25).
 It “has been hidden from ages and from generations” (Colossians 1:26).

 After Adam and Eve’s disobedience and expulsion from the garden, the spiritual knowledge of God became hidden knowledge to mankind.
-Humans would decide for themselves what they would consider good and evil.
-They would do what was right in their own eyes (Isaiah 5:20-21).
-By bitter experience, humanity would see that the way of Satan would only produce heartache and misery before God would give them access to His spiritual knowledge of life.
+After Adam and Eve’s disobedience and expulsion from the garden, the spiritual knowledge of God became hidden knowledge to mankind.
+Humans subsequently began deciding for themselves what they considered good and what they considered evil.
+They did what was right in their own eyes (Isaiah 5:20-21).

-During this present age, the spiritual knowledge of God is hidden from most of mankind until Jesus returns and binds Satan so he can’t deceive the nations any more (Revelation 20:3).
+During this present age, the spiritual knowledge of God is hidden from most of mankind and will remain hidden until Jesus returns and binds Satan so he can’t deceive the nations any more (Revelation 20:3).
 Human civilization has gone the way of Satan ever since the day when Adam and Eve chose to eat of the forbidden fruit.